How does it work?

 What are the fees for adopting a dog?

-Our adoption fee for dogs under a year, $700; for dogs 1-3 years of age is $600; dogs 4-7 years of age are $500; and $250 for dogs eight years or older, or for dogs with special needs (in U.S. funds.)
+Our adoption fee for dogs under two years and healthy is $900; for dogs 2 to 8 years and healthy is $550; and for dogs over eight years or with special needs is $400 (in U.S. funds.)
 Since we are a volunteer organization funded entirely by contributions, we count on your continuing support as well as your adoption fees to help defray the costs of caring for our foster dogs.
 We are delighted to accept any amounts in U.S. funds over these minimum fees to help other dogs in our care.
-Payment must be made by Paypal, a bank cashier’s check, or certified money order.
+Payment must be made by PayPal.